 Overlooking the Sea

-Next door to Bamboo Hideaway, this Italian/Thai owned resort has 11 large a/c bungalows, doubles or twins, in 2 rows with well kept garden between.
-Italian restaurant and bar on site, good views, bikes for rent.
-Good cheaper option in this area.
+Just along from Bamboo Hideaway, this resort has 11 large a/c bungalows, doubles or twins, in 2 rows with central swimming pool and well kept garden.
+Restaurant and bar on site, bikes for rent, helpful hosts.

 Corsita Resort